-Once you and your doctor have chosen a gender for your baby, you may opt to begin treatment for ambiguous genitalia.
-The goal of treatment is to ensure sexual function and fertility, as well as long-term psychological and social well-being.
+Once you and your doctor have chosen a gender for your baby, you may choose to begin treatment for ambiguous genitalia.
+The goal of treatment is long-term psychological and social well-being, as well as to enable sexual function and fertility to the greatest extent possible.
 When to begin treatment depends on your child's specific situation.

-Hormone medications may help correct the hormonal imbalance.
-In some children, hormones may be administered shortly after birth and may be the only treatment necessary.
-For example, in a genetic female with a slightly enlarged clitoris caused by a minor to moderate case of congenital adrenal hyperplasia, proper levels of hormones may shrink the tissue close to a normal size.
-Other children may take hormones around the time they would normally undergo puberty.
+Hormone medications may help correct or compensate for the hormonal imbalance.
+For example, in a genetic female with a slightly enlarged clitoris caused by a minor to moderate case of congenital adrenal hyperplasia, proper levels of hormones may reduce the size of the tissue.
+Other children may take hormones around the time they would normally experience puberty.

 In children with ambiguous genitalia, surgery may be used to: